antonyaiwin/flutter_rest_api_posts/README.md

 ## Project Description

 The project fetches posts from a web service using a REST API, converts the received JSON data into corresponding class objects, and then displays the data in the UI.
 Additionally, the project fetches related data from another API call.
+This app uses the free api provided by https://jsonplaceholder.typicode.com/

 ## Getting Started